 Spouse: Aphrodite.
 The blacksmith-god married well.
 Other tales give him as wife the youngest of the Graces, Aglaia.

 Children: He created Pandora of the famous box; some tales give him as the father of Eros, though most ascribe this love-god to the union of Ares and Aphrodite.
-Some divine genealogies have him as the father or grandfather of Radamanthys, who ruled at Phaestos on the island of Crete, though Radamanthys is usually considered to be the son of Europa and Zeus.
+Some divine genealogies have him as the father or grandfather of Rhadamanthys, who ruled at Phaistos on the island of Crete, though Rhadamanthys is usually considered to be the son of Europa and Zeus.

 Some major temple sites: The Hephaisteion near the Acropolis in Athens, which is the best-preserved Doric-style temple in Greece, built in 449 BCE.
 He was also associated with the islands of Naxos and Lemnos, another volcanic island.
 An area on one of the new volcanic islands in the caldera of Santorini is called Ifestos after him.

 The ancient Minoan city of Phaistos may also be related to him.